saya6k/mcp-grocy-api/CLINE-CUSTOM-INSTRUCTIONS.md

 # REST API Testing Instructions

-Use this tool when testing, debugging, or interacting with REST API endpoints.
+The `test_request` tool enables testing, debugging, and interacting with REST API endpoints.
 The tool provides comprehensive request/response information and handles authentication automatically.

 ## When to Use